LucaNerlich/blog-3.0/docs/aem/aem-dev-setup.md

 Running the jar is as easy as executing it like this: `java -jar my-downloaded-aem.jar -gui`.
 The parameter `-gui` can be appended, to launch an additional small UI, which informs the user about the startup / installation progress.
-Additionall, `-gui` will automatically set the default admin users credentials to `admin:admin`.
+Additionally, `-gui` will automatically set the default admin users credentials to `admin:admin`.

 ### Bootstrapping a development environment via Maven Archetype